Sakura2022/Minecraft-Bedrock-Server-Tutorial/README.md

 OS: Ubuntu Server 22.04.2 LTS

-1. Open the server through the server provider and install the Ubuntu system.
+1. Setup a server through the server provider and install the Ubuntu system.
 Save the private key. (release port 22)
 2. Install Tabby on the computer, which is an open source terminal.
 It can be downloaded on GitHub.
 3. Connect to the server through SSH.
-Check the user name according to the server background, usually ubuntu.
+Check the user name according to the server background panel, usually 'ubuntu'.
    ![Image text](https://i0.hdslb.com/bfs/article/8db1d7c915e742c223216eecf6c573b41d7cc65f.png@1256w_934h_!web-article-pic.webp)
-4. Wait for the connection to be successful and the preparations are complete.
-(The picture below is the LAN connection to my virtual machine, for demonstration purposes)
+4. Wait for the connection to be successful and the preparations to be complete.
+(The picture below is the LAN connection to my virtual machine, for demonstration purposes only)
    ![Image text](https://i0.hdslb.com/bfs/article/68c3a650d420de412184bede26a0edf6f5b4e289.png@1256w_1344h_!web-article-pic.webp)
 5. Get administrator privileges.
    ```